nv-legate/cunumeric/README.md

 conda install -c nvidia -c conda-forge -c legate cunumeric
 ```

+Only linux-64 packages are available at the moment.

-The conda package is compatible with CUDA >= 11.4 (CUDA driver version >= r470),
+The default package contains GPU support, and is compatible with CUDA >= 11.4
-and Volta or later GPU architectures.
+(CUDA driver version >= r470), and Volta or later GPU architectures.
+There are
+also CPU-only packages available, and will be automatically selected by `conda`
+when installing on a machine without GPUs.

 See [BUILD.md](BUILD.md) for instructions on building cuNumeric from source.